 Wages vary by geographic location, employer, level of education, and experience.
 Financial Analysts may also earn bonuses, which are usually awarded based on successfully forecasting investment performance.
 These bonuses can be a significant part of a Financial Analyst's total earnings.

-The median wage in 2016 for Financial Analysts in California is $96,788 annually, or $46.53 hourly.
+The median wage in 2016 for Financial Analysts in California was $96,788 annually, or $46.53 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most Financial Analysts receive medical, dental, and life insurance, as well as vacation, sick leave, and retirement plans from their employers.